-- a.
-Business Associate shall not use, disclose, maintain or transmit Protected Health Information (PHI) except as reasonably necessary to provide the services outlined under Exhibit A of the Agreement.
-Further, Business Associate, including but not limited to all its directors, officers, employees and agents, shall not use, disclose, maintain or transmit PHI in any manner that would constitute a violation of the Privacy and Security Rule. - b.
-Business Associate may use or disclose PHI: - For the proper management and administration of the Business Associate; - II.
-As required by law, pursuant to the terms set forth in paragraph d. below; or - III.
-For data aggregation purposes for the health care operations of Covered Entity. - c.
-To the extent Business Associate is permitted under the Agreement to disclose PHI to a third party.
-Business Associate must obtain, prior to making any such disclosure, (i) reasonable assurances from the third party that such PHI will be held confidentially and used or further disclosed only as required by law or for the purpose for which it was disclosed to the third party; and (ii) an agreement from such third party to notify Business Associate, in accordance with the HIPAA Privacy, Security, and Breach Notification Rules of any breaches of the confidentiality of the PHI, to the extent it has obtained knowledge of such breach. - d.
+- 1. For the proper management and administration of the Business Associate; - II.
+As required by law, pursuant to the terms set forth in paragraph d. below; or III.
+For data aggregation purposes for the health care operations of Covered - c.
+To the extent Business Associate is permitted under the Agreement to disclose PHI to a third party, Business Associate must obtain, prior to making any such disclosure, (i) reasonable assurances from the third party that such PHI will be held confidentially and used or further disclosed only as required by law or for the purpose for which it was disclosed to the third party; and (ii) an agreement from such third party to notify Business Associate, in accordance with the HIPAA Privacy, Security, and Breach Notification Rules of any breaches of the confidentiality of the PHI, to the extent it has obtained knowledge of such breach. - d.
 The Business Associate shall not, unless such disclosure is reasonably necessary to provide services under Exhibit A of the Agreement, disclose any PHI in response to a request for disclosure on the basis that it is required by law, without first notifying Covered Entity so that Covered Entity has an opportunity to object to the disclosure and to seek appropriate relief.
-If Covered Entity objects to such disclosure, the Business e.
-If the Covered Entity notifies the Business Associate that Covered Entity has agreed to be bound by additional restrictions over and above those uses or disclosures or security safeguards of PHI pursuant to the Privacy and Security Rule, the Business Associate shall be bound by such additional restrictions and shall not disclose PHI in violation of such additional restrictions and shall abide by any additional security safeguards.
+If Covered Entity objects to such disclosure, the Business

-Exhibit !
-Health Insurance Portability Act Business Associate Agreement Page 2 of 6 Contractor Initials
+Exhibit I Health Insurance Portability Act Businesis Associate Agreement Page 2 of 6